 Life is stressful.
 From daily stressors like bills, work, and relationships, to the bigger ones like losing a job, moving to a new house, or coping with an illness can all affect the way your body works.
 Stress often influences sleep which has a direct impact on how we live our lives.
 And not getting enough sleep can even make your stress worse.
-So, what’s a person to do?
-In this article, we’ll go over why stress keeps us awake and some tips to reduce stress and improve overall sleep quality.

 What’s Keeping You Awake?

 If you’re stressed out, you might not be able to fall into a deep sleep, the period of sleep when the body repairs and restores itself.
 Feeling anxious also makes you come in and out of sleep throughout the entire night.
 If you’re under stress, you might sleep less overall and have a lower sleep efficiency.

 A number of physiological changes occur within this sleep-stress relationship.
 The presence of stress raises cortisol levels, a hormone that stimulates alertness and vigilance, raising heart rate and blood pressure.
 Typically, your cortisol levels fall in the evening hours, as one element of the body’s natural preparation for sleep.
 High cortisol levels at night interfere with the release of melatonin, a hormone that is essential for the regulation of sleep-wake cycles.
 Poor sleep itself can further influence your cortisol, causing levels to rise at times when they would otherwise be low.